gurumian/simpledb/README.md

 (or brew)
 ```

-You may need to install `cmake-js` as well
+You may need to install `cmake-js` and `typescript`
 ```
 npm i -g cmake-js
+npm i -g typescript
 ```